cyberman54/ESP32-Paxcounter/README.md

 Before compiling the code,

-- **edit paxcounter.conf** and tailor settings in this file according to your needs and use case.
+- **edit src/paxcounter.conf** and tailor settings in this file according to your needs and use case.
 Please take care of the duty cycle regulations of the LoRaWAN network you're going to use.

+- **edit src/lmic_config.h** and tailor settings in this file according to your country and device hardware.
+Please take care of national regulations when selecting the frequency band for LoRaWAN.

 - **create file loraconf.h in your local /src directory** using the template [loraconf.sample.h](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/loraconf.sample.h) and populate it with your personal APPEUI und APPKEY for the LoRaWAN network.
 If you're using popular <A HREF="https://thethingsnetwork.org">TheThingsNetwork</A> you can copy&paste the keys from TTN console or output of ttnctl.